 - additional pistachios for garnish

-- Wash a peel potatoes and cut into about 2 inch cubes.
-Bring the 4 cups of broth to boil and boil potato cubes until you can stick a fork thru them.
-About 10-15 minutes.
-Reserve broth from potatoes (you will need this for the soup!)
+Wash a peel potatoes and cut into about 2-inch cubes.
+Bring 4 cups of broth to boil and place potatoes in the pot to boil potato cubes until you can stick a fork thru them.
+This takes about 10-15 minutes.
+Reserve broth from potatoes - it will reduce down to about 2 cups!
+(You will need this for the soup!)

-- While potatoes cook, saute the butter, onions, and garlic in a small pan on medium heat, until onions become translucent.
+While potatoes cook, saute the butter, onions, and garlic in a small pan on medium heat, until onions become translucent - about 5-8 minutes.

-- In a food processor, blend together the pistachios first.
-Then, using a slotted spoon, place cooked potatoes in a food processor with the onion mixture.
-Caution: when mixing...the food processor will get hot, since contents are hot!
+In a powerful blender, blend the pistachios first.
+Then, using a slotted spoon, place cooked potatoes in a food processor,then pour in the onion mixture.
+Caution: when mixing...the blender will get hot, since contents are hot!
 Add in all additional ingredients (except the sour cream) and blend until smooth.

-- Transfer this into a soup pot on the stove and let it come to a boil.
-Bring down to a simmer and add in the sour cream.
+Transfer this into a soup pot on the stove and let it come to a simmer.
+Then add in the sour cream.
 Adjust any seasonings if needed, or you may need to add water if you do not like the consistency.

-- Enjoy warm and top with parsley and pistachios!
+Enjoy warm and top with parsley and crushed pistachios!